xav-ie/dots/README.md

 ## Usage

 I don't think you should try and directly use my dotfiles; it probably would not work.
-You should intead check out my [packages](./packages) and other bits of config.
+You should instead check out my [packages](./packages) and other bits of config.

 ## Things I am working on